pscedu/bridges2-examples/bridges2-llm-examples/Llama/README.md

 ## Interactive sessions

 Here, we fine tune the Llama-2 7B model for a single epoch with one V100 32GB GPU.
 Make sure you enter the the correct Bridges-2 directory for the `--output_dir` and `--model_name`.
+Please enter the following commands once you ssh to Bridges-2 with a terminal:
 ```bash
 interact --partition GPU-shared --gres=gpu:v100-32:1
 singularity shell --nv /ocean/containers/ngc/pytorch/pytorch_latest.sif